HIBERNIA ROOTS

 About Us

-Hibernia Roots Genealogy Services was established by Noreen Maher MGSI.
+Hibernia Roots Genealogy Services was established by Noreen Maher.
 Noreen is an experienced qualified Genealogist.
-She holds a Diploma in Family History (Genealogy) and a Certificate in Oral History.
+She holds a Diploma in Family History (Genealogy) and a Certificate in Oral History, and a Certificate in Local Studies.
 Noreen is also listed as a researcher with the National Archives of Ireland and the National Library of Ireland.

 She has written a number of articles in journals and magazines.
 As well as carrying out research, Noreen runs "Tracing your Irish Ancestors" courses and gives talks to groups and clubs.